-- As shown in Figure 3-68, the User Application first asserts cfg_interrupt and cfg_interrupt_assert to assert the interrupt.
-The User Application should select a specific interrupt (INTA) using cfg_interrupt_di[7:0] as shown in Table 3-46. - The core then asserts cfg_interrupt_rdy to indicate the interrupt has been accepted.
-On the following clock cycle, the User Application deasserts cfg_interrupt and, if the Interrupt Disable bit in the PCI Command register is set to 0, the core sends an assert interrupt message (Assert_INTA). - After the User Application has determined that the interrupt has been serviced, it asserts cfg_interrupt while deasserting cfg_interrupt_assert to deassert the interrupt.
-The appropriate interrupt must be indicated via cfg_interrupt_di[7:0]. - The core then asserts cfg_interrupt_rdy to indicate the interrupt deassertion has been accepted.
-On the following clock cycle, the User Application deasserts cfg_interrupt and the core sends a deassert interrupt message (Deassert_INTA).
+- As shown in Figure 3-68, the user application first asserts cfg_interrupt and cfg_interrupt_assert to assert the interrupt.
+The user application should select a specific interrupt (INTA) using cfg_interrupt_di[7:0] as shown in Table 3-46. - The core then asserts cfg_interrupt_rdy to indicate the interrupt has been accepted.
+On the following clock cycle, the user application deasserts cfg_interrupt and, if the Interrupt Disable bit in the PCI Command register is set to 0, the core sends an assert interrupt message (Assert_INTA). - After the user application has determined that the interrupt has been serviced, it asserts cfg_interrupt while deasserting cfg_interrupt_assert to deassert the interrupt.
+The appropriate interrupt must be indicated by cfg_interrupt_di[7:0].

+• The core then asserts cfg_interrupt_rdy to indicate the interrupt deassertion has been accepted.
+On the following clock cycle, the user application deasserts cfg_interrupt and the core sends a deassert interrupt message (Deassert_INTA).